gdelataillade/alarm/README.md

 This Flutter plugin provides a simple and easy-to-use interface for setting and canceling alarms on iOS and Android devices.
 It utilizes the `android_alarm_manager_plus` plugin for Android and the native iOS `AVAudioPlayer` class.

-*Please note that this project is still in beta.
-Feel free to send us your issues, questions and suggestions to help us in the project development.*

 ## Why this plugin ?

 As a Flutter developer at [Evolum](https://evolum.co), my CTO and I needed to develop an alarm feature for the new version of our app.